A miscarriage is defined as an early termination of gestation.

 How is a miscarriage managed?

-There are several types of bleeding: there's the first bleeding, when people don't yet know they're having a miscarriage.
-At this point, some women may lose large clots, which may be the pregnancy (this is not systematic).
+There are several types of bleeding: there is the first bleeding, when people don't yet know they are having a miscarriage.
+At this point, some women may lose large clots, which could be the pregnancy (this is not systematic).
 In all cases, after a miscarriage, bleeding is systematic, whether or not a curettage has been performed.
 This bleeding, which is often abundant, evacuates the endometrium, i.e. the uterine mucous membrane that had developed to accommodate a pregnancy.

 This bleeding generally lasts about ten days.
-Once the bleeding has stopped, it is perfectly possible to start planning a new pregnancy.
+Once the bleeding has stopped, it's perfectly possible to start planning a new pregnancy.

 What causes miscarriage?